Case Evaluation

 What is My Case Worth?

 Award For Attorney Fees.
 In Pennsylvania, you generally cannot recover an award for attorney fees unless the contract or some specific law allows for the same, such as a consumer protection statute or the Home Improvement and Consumer Protection Act.
-The contract may also include a "stipulated damages" clause, indicating the value of certain types of claims.
+The deal may also include a "stipulated damages" clause, indicating the value of certain types of claims.

 Aside from remedies for breach of contract, you may also have a claim for breach of fiduciary duty (if the parties' agreement created a close relationship of trust), which may allow you to recover "exemplary damages," which are punitive damages and attorney fees, but know that the courts are often hesitant to award exemplary damages.
 Lastly, if the opposing party violated a consumer protection statute, you may be entitled to an award for triple (treble) damages.